 Explore this spelling list: Year 2, Term 3, Week 3: -ful, -less suffixes.
 Here, you'll find everything you need to excel in spelling.
 Click on Learn, Games, Test, Print, or Write to explore all the available spelling tools.

-This week introduces contrasting suffixes: -ful to indicate presence and -less to show absence.
-Understanding these helps learners write with greater precision.
+This week's list introduces contrasting suffixes: -ful to indicate presence and -less to show absence.
+Learning these words will help students build their vocabulary and write with greater precision.

 |